Halo Wars 2: Main story

 Arriving at the Ark, Spirit of Fire's crew receives a UNSC signal from the surface of the installation.
 Spartan Red Team—composed of supersoldiers Alice, Jerome, and Douglas—is deployed to investigate the signal.
 They recover Isabel from a UNSC base but are attacked by the Banished during exfiltration.
 Back on Spirit of Fire, Isabel reveals to Captain Cutter how Atriox and the Banished invaded the Ark.
 Despite Isabel believing resistance hopeless, Cutter declares his intent to confront the Banished.
 A strike team manages to set up a forward base and defeat Banished forces under the control of Decimus.
 In the wreckage of Decimus' base, Isabel discovers information about the Ark's Cartographer, a map of key systems and weapons.

 The strike team secures the Cartographer, coming under attack by autonomous Forerunner machines known as Sentinels.
 Anders discovers that Atriox has hijacked the Ark's teleportation network, allowing him to transport troops across the whole structure.
 The UNSC forces defeat Decimus and disable the portal network.
-The Spirit of Fire comes under attack from a Banished carrier Enduring Conviction.
-The attacking carrier is destroyed when Isabel and Jerome hijack its weapon systems to prompt the Sentinels stationed on the Ark to shatter it in two.
+The Spirit of Fire comes under attack from the Banished carrier Enduring Conviction.
+The attacking carrier is destroyed when Isabel and Jerome hijack its weapon systems and attack the Ark, prompting the Sentinels stationed on the Ark to shatter it in two.

-Anders suggests that they create a Halo ring using the Ark's foundry to transport the crew away from the Ark and back into UNSC-controlled space.
-The new Halo is released but UNSC forces face resistance from the Banished.
+Anders suggests that they hijack an unfinished Halo ring from the Ark's foundry to send from the Ark back into UNSC-controlled space to signal for reinforcements.
+The new Halo is released but UNSC forces face resistance from the Banished, who begin boarding the ring.
 On the Ark, Alice and Douglas prevent Banished reinforcements, including Atriox, from getting to the Halo.
 Anders is escorted to the ring's control room where the firing system of the structure is deactivated and a signal beacon is set.
-Taking control of the ring's gravity systems, Anders releases part of the landmass containing the Banished forces into space, killing them.
-Having defeated the Banished forces on the ring, ground forces return to the Spirit of Fire but Anders and the Halo enter slipspace as they cannot halt the jump's countdown.
-Before the Halo jumps, Anders promises to get help from the UNSC as soon as possible.
-Cutter and Atriox prepare for their next engagement.
+Taking control of the ring's gravity systems, Anders ejects part of the landmass containing the Banished forces into space, killing them.
+Having defeated the Banished forces on the ring, ground forces return to the Spirit of Fire, but Anders is left behind as the Halo enters slipspace because they cannot halt the jump's countdown.
+Before the Halo jumps, Anders promises to get help from the UNSC as soon as possible, and Cutter and Atriox prepare for their next engagement.
 In a post-credits scene, Anders' Halo drops out of slipspace prematurely, only to encounter a Forerunner Guardian.